 Experience Hoosier hospitality

 Why choose between convenience and comfort?
 Here, you get the perfect mix of big city amenities and small town delights.
 Evansville has over 4,000 hotel rooms citywide, many situated just steps from the vibrant Downtown or near Evansville Regional Airport.
-Two new hotels will open in 2019.
-The Hyatt Place hotel will bring 139 rooms to the area and boutique hotel, The Mediterranean, will add 70 more.
+The Hyatt Place hotel brings 139 rooms to downtown and the Holiday Inn Express & Suites Downtown, will add 70 more.

-For sweeping views of the Ohio River, stay at the Tropicana.
+For sweeping views of the Ohio River, stay at Bally's Evansville.
 This multi-million dollar entertainment complex has a 243-room hotel tower and a 95-room boutique hotel.
-Its perks include five dining options, five bars, and free parking in the 1,660-vehicle attached garage.
+Its perks include four dining options, two bars, and free parking in the 1,660-vehicle attached garage.

 New in 2017, Downtown Evansville’s DoubleTree by Hilton is a 241-room full service hotel with bar and grill, private parking, 12,000 sq. ft. of meeting space, and skywalk access to two of the city’s largest event venues, Old National Events Plaza and Ford Center.

-If your commute is by plane, the Holiday Inn Evansville Airport is a great choice for meeting and hotel accommodations less than a mile from the airport.
-It was recently renovated to offer 199 guestrooms, and 10,000 sq. ft. of space for business meetings and social occasions.
+If your commute is by plane, the Hampton Inn Airport is a convenient choice for meeting and hotel accommodations less than a mile from the airport with 120 guestrooms and 1,215 sq. ft. of space for business meetings and social occasions.

 A venue for everyone